 ii.
-Surface Water Quality Monitoring and Mitigation Plan Requirements with Annual Submittal

-Silica sand mining operations that have process wastewaters (meaning any discharge not comprised entirely of stormwater), mine pit dewatering (meaning any water that is impounded or that collects in the mine and is pumped, drained or otherwise removed from the mine through the efforts of the mine operator), or stormwater (means stormwater runoff, snow melt runoff, and surface runoff and drainage) have the potential to impact surface waters (meaning all streams, lakes, ponds, marshes, wetlands, reservoirs, springs, rivers, drainage systems, waterways, watercourses, and irrigation systems whether natural or artificial, public or private).
+Surface Water Quality Monitoring and Mitigation Plan Requirements with Annual Submittal that collects in the mine and is pumped, drained or otherwise removed from the mine through the efforts of the mine operator), or stormwater (means stormwater runoff, snow melt runoff, and surface runoff and drainage) have the potential to impact surface waters (meaning all streams, lakes, ponds, marshes, wetlands, reservoirs, springs, rivers, drainage systems, waterways, watercourses, and irrigation systems whether natural or artificial, public or private).
 Silica sand mining operations that have process wastewaters, dewatering and/or stormwater discharges to surface waters are required per Minn.
-R. 7001.0150 to conduct wastewater and surface water monitoring to assure that waters of the state (meaning all streams, lakes, ponds, marshes, waterways, wells, springs, reservoirs, aquifers, irrigation systems, drainage systems and all other bodies or accumulations of water, surface or underground, natural or artificial, public or private, which are contained within, flow through, or border upon the state or any portion therefore) have not been adversely affected by site operations.
+R. 7001.0150 to conduct wastewater and surface water monitoring to assure that waters of the state (meaning all streams, lakes, ponds, marshes, wetlands, watercourses, waterways, wells, springs, reservoirs, aquifers, irrigation systems, drainage systems and all other bodies or accumulations of water, surface or underground, natural or artificial, public or private, which are contained within, flow through, or border upon the state or any portion therefore) have not been adversely affected by site operations.